 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

-You may register to take your exams and find more information on the Pearson Vue Arkansas Insurance Exam Page.
+You may register to take your exams and find more information on the PSI Arkansas Insurance Exam Page.

 Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check will also be reviewed.

 If everything is to acceptable standards your license should be issued quickly.
 If there are any items from your background check that need to be reviewed, it may slow down the process of issuance.
 If this is the case, the state may contact you to provide context to the issues that they have run into.